Eclipse1759/EquinOX/README.md

 - An SDHC card with 8 GB minimum
 - A Mouse (Not the living one.
 Those and computers do not work well together.)
 - A Github Account

+## How To Download
+It's pretty simple.

+### 1. Download the repo
+Look at the sidebar.
+Click the "Download as Zip" Button.